Friedman test: Post hoc analysis

 Post-hoc tests were proposed by Schaich and Hamerle (1984) as well as Conover (1971, 1980) in order to decide which groups are significantly different from each other, based upon the mean rank differences of the groups.
 These procedures are detailed in Bortz, Lienert and Boehnke (2000, p.
 275).
 Eisinga, Heskes, Pelzer and Te Grotenhuis (2017) provide an exact test for pairwise comparison of Friedman rank sums, implemented in R. The Eisinga c.s. exact test offers a substantial improvement over available approximate tests, especially if the number of groups ($k$) is large and the number of blocks ($n$) is small.

 Not all statistical packages support post-hoc analysis for Friedman's test, but user-contributed code exists that provides these facilities (for example in SPSS, and in R.).
-Also, there is a specialized package available in R containing numerous non-parametric methods for post-hoc analysis after Friedman.
+The R package titled PMCMRplus contains numerous non-parametric methods for post-hoc analysis after Friedman, including support for the Nemenyi test.